Unimutual Limited Whistleblower Policy

 - a legal practitioner to obtain legal advice or legal representation concerning the operation of the whistleblower provisions in the Corporations Act.

-- The whistleblower has reasonable grounds to suspect that the information disclosed concerns misconduct, or wrongdoing relating to Unimutual and/or The Managers.
+- The whistleblower has reasonable grounds to suspect that the information disclosed concerns misconduct, or wrongdoing relating to Unimutual.
 The disclosure may include a breach of legislation including the Corporations Act or an offence against the Commonwealth punishable by imprisonment for 12 months or more or conduct that represents a danger to the public or financial systems.

 The following protection is given to the whistleblower by the Corporations Act when the above conditions in section 2.2 are met: